 Introduction of Professional Simulation Classrooms

 Hospitality Management Department has the Food and Beverage Laboratory (remodeled in Dec.
-2011 as Café 409), Teaching Kitchens (Chinese and Western Culinary), Baking Kitchen, Teaching Hotel/Taoyuan Campus (12 rooms), Scholars’ Dorm (11 rooms), Teaching Hotel/Jihe Complex (46 rooms).
+2011 as Café 409), Coffee Laboratory (rebuilt from an E-classroom in February 2017), Bakery and Western Cuisine Teaching Kitchen, Teaching Kitchens (Chinese and Western Culinary), Baking Kitchen, Teaching Hotel/Taoyuan Campus (12 rooms), Scholars’ Dorm (11 rooms), Teaching Hotel/Jihe Complex (46 rooms).
 Each of these professional simulation classrooms is described in the following sections.

 Food and Beverage Laboratory (Café 409)